 Setting Up a Functional Work Space at Home for College Students

 If you’re a college student like me, or someone who is working from home in another capacity, it is important to make sure that you have a functional work space.
-We are entering the season of final projects and exams, and your productivity can be enhanced or diminished by your surroundings.
+As you dive into classwork and online sessions with your peers and faculty, your productivity can be enhanced or diminished by your surroundings.

 After moving home, I realized it has been years since I did any school work here.
 I’ve been away at college, so I don’t even have a desk anymore.
-Now that I’m finishing up my semester at home, I found myself trying to “go to class” at my kitchen table.
+As I was finishing up my semester at home, I found myself trying to “go to class” at my kitchen table.
 I quickly realized that was not going to be the most productive space for me.

 Likewise, it was not optimal for me to work in a central area of my house, or to try to focus while in bed or somewhere equally sleep-inducing.
 Here are some tips based on what I’ve learned about setting up a practical work space.